-- Interim carcass search program: - The Developer will undertake an interim carcass search program following completion of construction of turbine clusters1 once all construction activities and associated exclusion areas have been removed across that cluster of wind turbines2 and commissioning of the wind turbines is commenced.
+- Initial wind turbine inspection - The Developer will have an ecologist undertake a fortnightly inspection of wind turbines forming part of the carcass search program which have commenced commissioning for the period of commissioning of wind turbines for which full access is not available for the Initial Carcass Search Program (i.e. construction controls still in place so unfettered access including with conservation dogs is not possible). - The initial wind turbine inspection program will be undertaken between the commissioning of the first wind turbine and the commencement of the Interim Carcass Search Program. - The ecologist will follow the guidance of the Developer and its contractors to maintain safe access to active construction areas and it is noted that access to specific areas may not be achievable during active construction and commissioning works. - Interim carcass search program: - The Developer will undertake an interim carcass search program following completion of construction of turbine clusters6 once all construction activities and associated exclusion areas have been removed across that cluster of wind turbines7 and commissioning of the wind turbines is commenced.
 This will ensure that monitoring commences at wind turbines that are part of the full program as soon as the commissioning of the wind turbines commences (and pose a risk to avifauna).
 Further detail is provided in Section 5.4.1. - This interim carcass search program will be undertaken at turbine clusters that include specific wind turbines that are part of the full carcass search program (refer to Section 5.4.1). - This interim program will increase incrementally as more turbine clusters are constructed.
-For the avoidance of doubt, the interim carcass search program will commence no later than the start of superb parrot breeding season of 2023, being September, should the commissioning of the Development have commenced by this point in time. - In recognition of the increased risk of turbine impacts on avifauna in the timeframe immediately following the commencement of commissioning of wind turbines, irrespective of being fully 'commissioned', carcass searches will occur following the commencement of commissioning through incidental searches undertaken by the Developer's personnel and contractors (following additional training) approved to work within construction exclusion zones.
-While these searches are not formally part of the full carcass search program, it is a core component of the BBAMP to ensure impacted avifauna can be recorded prior to commencement of the full carcass search program.
-In the case of incidental finds, the protocol described in Section 5.8 will be implemented. - Full carcass search program:
+For the avoidance of doubt, the interim carcass search program will commence no later than the start of superb parrot breeding season of 2023, being September, should the commissioning of the Development have commenced by this point in time.

-1 Clusters of wind turbines are denoted by their relevant wind turbine number across 7 different cluster groupings (A to G).
+6 Clusters of wind turbines are denoted by their relevant wind turbine number across 7 different cluster groupings (A to G).
 The naming convention of the wind turbines identifies the cluster of relevant wind turbines (refer to Appendix D).

-2 The Developer's Project Director, Delivery is responsible for identifying with the relevant environmental representatives and the ecologists when clusters of wind turbines are available for safe and unimpeded access to undertake the interim carcass search program.
+7 The Developer's Project Director, Delivery is responsible for identifying with the relevant environmental representatives and the ecologists when clusters of wind turbines are available for safe and unimpeded access to undertake the interim carcass search program.

-- The full carcass search program will run for five years starting within three months of commencement of operation of the wind farm and once all construction activities and associated exclusion areas have been removed. - The carcass search program will be reviewed for efficacy after two years.
+- In recognition of the increased risk of turbine impacts on avifauna in the timeframe immediately following the commencement of commissioning of wind turbines, irrespective of being fully 'commissioned', carcass searches will occur following the commencement of commissioning through incidental searches undertaken by the Developer's personnel and contractors (following additional training) approved to work within construction exclusion zones.
+While these searches are not formally part of the full carcass search program, it is a core component of the BBAMP to ensure impacted avifauna can be recorded prior to commencement of the full carcass search program.
+In the case of incidental finds, the protocol described in Section 5.8 will be implemented. - Full carcass search program: - The full carcass search program will run for five years starting within three months of commencement of operation of the wind farm and once all construction activities and associated exclusion areas have been removed. - The carcass search program will be reviewed for efficacy after two years.
 As part of this review, BCS and DCCEEW will be consulted to determine whether or not it is appropriate to discontinue the carcass search program based on the findings of the first two years of monitoring activities as detailed in the relevant annual reporting and major review of the BBAMP (refer to Section 8.0).